WOMEN TALKING POLITICS

 Greta Synder (Victoria): email@example.com

-Women Talking Politics is a network promoting communication among women and trans women working on political issues, their research and events across Aotearoa New Zealand and beyond.
-It is designed to promote communication among women and trans women working in national and international politics, Māori and indigenous politics, political theory, public policy, political communication and other related disciplines.
-It includes women and trans women teaching, researching or actively engaged in women’s issues and politics more broadly.
+Women Talking Politics is a network promoting communication among cis women, trans women, and non-binary persons working on political issues, their research and events across Aotearoa New Zealand and beyond.
+It is designed to promote communication among cis women, trans women, and non-binary persons working in national and international politics, Māori and indigenous politics, political theory, public policy, political communication and other related disciplines.
+It includes cis women, trans women, and non-binary persons teaching, researching or actively engaged in women’s issues and politics more broadly.
 As such it showcases short pieces about research, news and events around a range of these topics.

 Women Talking Politics has been an important source of articles, news and discussion about political thought and action written by women since 1987.
 Temporarily suspended in 2009, after the Christchurch earthquakes, it was brought back at the 2014 NZPSA Conference in December as a new annual Research Magazine.